Data Warehouse vs. Database: What’s The Difference And Which Should You Choose?

 - PostgreSQL: PostgreSQL is an open-source, object-relational database system that uses and extends the SQL language.
 Known for its standards compliance, extensibility, and robustness, PostgreSQL offers a wide array of data types, indexing, and transactions ensuring data integrity and performance.

-Advantages and Drawbacks of a Data Warehouse vs. a Database
+Advantages And Drawbacks Of A Data Warehouse VS. A Database

 Data warehouses and databases have different strengths and weaknesses that reflect the different purposes they serve.
 To choose the best option for your needs, you need to understand the benefits and challenges of each one: